Meldiron/almost-kialo/README.md

 ## 🧑‍🚒 Administration

 1. Add trusted users to `mods` team.
-They can delete any discussion.
+They can delete any discussion
+2. On trusted user, set `isMod=true` their prefs

 ## 🤖 Svelte Kit Generated Documentation